glFusion/shop/README.md

 ```

 ## Functions Provided by Plugins
-These service functions should be provided by plugins wishing to leveraget the Paypal plugin.
+These service functions should be provided by plugins wishing to leveraget the Shop plugin.

 ### `service_getproducts_piname`
 Returns an array of product information to be included in the catalog display.